The 737-800 taking me to Dallas DFW

 Ice cream for dessert!

-For dessert, I was offered a small tub of Haagen Daaz strawberry ice cream, which was very nice indeed.
-It wasn’t Ben & Jerry’s, but beggars can’t be choosers!
+Dessert was a small tub of Häagen-Dazs strawberry ice cream, which was very enjoyable.
+It wasn’t Ben & Jerry’s, but beggars can’t be choosers.

-After a relatively smooth landing and a very long taxi, we arrived into Gate A36 at Terminal A.
+After a smooth landing and a surprisingly long taxi, we arrived at Gate A36 in Terminal A.

 Heading for the exit in Terminal A at DFW